 Window tinting is nothing new, but has seen a dramatic increase in popularity as of late.
 Many agree that window tinting looks great, but they know little more than this.
 You wouldn’t invest in a home without learning all that you can about the home, and you shouldn’t with window tinting either.

 Below are some of the common myths concerning window tinting.
 We’re here to put an end to these myths and improve understanding about high-quality, professional window tinting.

 Window Tinting Myths

-All Window Tints Are Created Equal
+- All Window Tints Are Created Equal

 Anytime you’re shopping for window tinting, pay close attention to the particular VLT of the tint.
 Some shades will allow more light while others will allow less.
 This VLT is based off of a clear glass percentage, so you might need to do a little math to figure out precise numbers in your case.

-Find the right tint for you
+Find the perfect car tint for you

-Window Tinting is Illegal on Street Cars
+- Window Tinting is Illegal on Street Cars

 There is a certain VLT that the vehicle must maintain at all times.
 This is to protect drivers from poor vision.
-Some countries also prohibit windows that can be tinted.
+Some countries also prohibit front windows from being tinted.
 Make sure you are familiar with local laws before hiring a professional.

 If installed within the confines of the law and by a professional, window tinting can add value to any vehicle.
 Tinting your windows could make your vehicle look twice as good and stay twice as cool.